 Read more about the history of this building by clicking here.

-Born and raised in Racine, Roehre is eager to add to the rich history.
+Born and raised in Racine, Roehre is eager to add to the city’s rich history.
 What started with an idea turned into a conversation, and now it’s a new business in Racine’s spotlight.

 Businesses like Twin Dragon Games and Malaki’s Piggly Wiggly embody the spirit of what Racine is all about.
 Roehre comments about wanting to follow their lead.
 Her vision for the space is also helping to plan the events inside the hall.
-The community has opened Social on Sixth with open arms and they’re now opening their doors to welcome community members.
+The community has welcomed Social on Sixth with open arms and they’re now opening their doors to welcome community members.

 Now the time has come for Roehre’s own business to thrive.
-She is on the board for HALO, worked for Visioning a Greater Racine, and has been involved in many community projects and initiatives.
+She is on the board for HALO, has worked for Visioning a Greater Racine, and has been involved in many community projects and initiatives.
 She’s fully capable of creating something unique on Sixth Street.

 Renting the Space

-While gatherings may be small, at Social on Sixth, they will be memorable.
+While gatherings may be small at Social on Sixth, they will be memorable.
 It is the perfect spot for a baby shower, board meetings, and pop-up shops.
 The space serves as a blank canvas that guests can turn into something of their own.